farhanhaseen22/my-multi-work-calendar/README.md

 This is meant to be a Calendar App that adapts to the different sort of work schedules I or anyone may have in their lives.

 # Progress

+- [x] Started an React app using CRA.
-Getting the first page started, in React.js ...
-Made with CRA.
+- [x] Getting the first Calendar page started.
+Good homepage.
+- [ ] Will try to create an React app using Vite.
+- [ ] Making events and pointing it on Calendar.

 ---

-- [x] Completed task
-- [ ] Incomplete task

----

-🧱 Suggested Python-Based Tech Stack
-🔙 Backend: Python
+🔙 Backend: Python.

-✅ Framework
+✅ Framework: FastAPI.

     FastAPI: